Code-Institute-Submissions/laurabolwell-little-riders-academy/TESTING.md

 ## Lighthouse Audit

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
+There are some performance issues across the site due to the javascript librabries being loaded.

 | Page | Mobile | Desktop |
 | --- | --- | --- |